Climate-based lettuce planting guide for Red Deer, Alberta

 Typical days to maturity 45–55

-Gardeners usually either sow outdoors around May 1 or start indoors around April 17 and transplant outdoors around May 15.
+Lettuce can usually be started indoors around April 17 or sown directly during the normal local planting window of May 1 to May 15.
 Most varieties need about 45–55 days to reach maturity.

 Lettuce is usually easy to grow in Red Deer, and the real advantage is having room to aim for tenderness, slower bolting, and a longer harvest window rather than just getting the crop to maturity.